cevo-design/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - script that sets Owner: no permission at all Group: no permission at all Other users: all the permissions 9-John_Doe - sets the mode of the file hello to this: -rwxr-x-wx 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.